The 10 Most Important Search Engine Ranking Factors For Topping The Google SERP’s

 So what did we learn from examining the content on these two high-ranking pages?
 Google apparently believes people searching for ‘law firm SEO’ are actually looking for in-depth ‘how-to’ content on search engine optimization.

-If we hadn’t taken the time to analyze those other sites, we wouldn’t have known how to match up the content on our home page to the intent of that search in Google’s eyes.
+If we hadn’t taken the time to analyze those other sites, we wouldn’t have known how to match up the content on the Monopolists Law Firm SEO Experts home page to the intent of that search in Google’s eyes.
 This example illustrates why you should examine the intent behind any search before you begin developing content for the page you intend to rank for any search term.

 Why Search Intent Matters